nathanlesage/academics-on-mastodon/README.md

 ## Groups

-There are also a few groups over on Mastodon that you can use to connect to fellow academics.
+There are also groups over on Mastodon that you can use to connect to fellow academics.

 - [@academicchatter@a.gup.pe](https://a.gup.pe/u/academicchatter) (general chat about academic life)
 - [@academicsunite@a.gup.pe](https://a.gup.pe/u/academicsunite) (academic working conditions)